davidscholberg/functino/README.md

 ### Configuring Support for New Languages/Toolchains

 If you would like to use a language or toolchain that Functino currently doesn't support, you can configure Functino to use it!
-The following is a [TOML] file that tells Functino how to execute Python code, with comments explaining each field:
+The following is a [TOML][toml-site] file that tells Functino how to execute Python code, with comments explaining each field:

 ```toml
 # This is the display name for this profile.
 Display names must be unique across all